 Other verbs with similar irregularity are: conseguir (to get), corregir (to correct), despedir (to fire/say goodbye), elegir (to elect/choose), perseguir (to follow), repetir (to repeat), seguir (to follow) servir (to serve), vestirse (to get dressed)…

 Repites varias veces los ejercicio (You repeat several times the homework).

 Me visto rápidamente (I get dress very quickly).

 Spanish stem changing verbs O to UE

 This is the 2nd most common group.
 Conjugation example:

 Other verbs with similar irregularity are: acordarse (to agree), almorzar (to have lunch), aprobar (to approve), cocer (to boil), colgar (to hang up), contar (to count/tell), devolver (to return something), doler (to hurt), dormir (to asleep), encontrar (to find), llover (to rain), morir (to die), poder (to be able to), recorder (to remember), soler (to be accustomed to), volar (to fly)…

 Me duele la cabeza (I have a headache).

 ¿Puedes venir mañana?
 (Can you come tomorrow?)

-Now you can practice what you have learned with the quizzes below.
-Remember you can contact your tutor for any question you have about stem-changing verbs.
+Now you can practice what you have learned with the eight quizzes below.
+Remember, you can contact your tutor for any question about stem-changing verbs.
 Don’t you have a Spanish personal tutor yet?